Question not answered here? Please email firstname.lastname@example.org or call (208) 344-5401.

 Obtaining a private pilot certificate does, however, require focused effort and dedication.
 It is not like driving in the two-dimensional environment of the road.
 A certain amount of “rewiring” of the brain is required to comfortably and safely function in the three dimensions of the air.
 A pilot-in-training also must grasp the fundamentals of aerodynamics and meteorology.

-Peruse our FAQ’s for answers to some of the common questions that people have.
-If you can not find an answer please phone us (208.344.5401), use the adjacent form to send a message or drop by our facilities for a visit.
-We understand the many questions you may have and are happy to sit down and discuss each one to your satisfaction.
+Peruse our FAQs.
+If you have additional questions, call us at (208) 344-5401, or use the adjacent form to send a message, or drop by our facilities for a visit.
+We are happy to sit down and answer your questions to your satisfaction.